Salmon Quiche

 Ingredients:

-• Two 6oz portions of Legal Sea Foods Online Shop's EU Organic Salmon Filets
+• Two 6oz portions of Legal Sea Foods Online Shop's Salmon Filets

 • 1 1/4 cups flour